EdwinWalela/Ninjas/README.md

 # Ninjas
 The home of skilled Tech Wizards

-cd into the file's directory.
+cd into the file's directory

-(1)Install all dependancies.
+Install all dependancies

 ` npm install`

-(2) initiate server
+Initiate server

 ` node app `